illusion12321/orchestrate-php/README.md

 if ($item->get()) { // API call to get the current key

-    // IMPORTANT: The result of all operations in Objects are boolean!
+    // IMPORTANT: The result of all operations in Objects are boolean

     // let's add some values
     $item->name = 'Lorem Ipsum';